ZZISST/itmo.eve/README.md

-# itmo.eve
+<h1 align="center">itmo.eve</h1>
+<h1 align="center">RAW AT NOW :3</h1>

-A TelegramⓇ bot that will allow users to organize, participate and monitor various events at ITMO University, providing the ability to vote.
+A TelegramⓇ bot that will allow users to organize, participate, monitoring various events at ITMO University and providing the ability to vote.